Celebrating NCFE’s brilliant volunteers | NCFE

 Celebrating NCFE’s brilliant volunteers

-Charmaine Phelps, Crisis Text Volunteer
+Charmaine Phelps, Tin on a Wall Volunteer

 Donna McEwan, Parkrun Support

-“I love the ethos behind parkrun, to give people a safe space to improve their wellbeing, get outdoors and meet other people, and all at no cost.
+“I love the ethos behind Parkrun, to give people a safe space to improve their wellbeing, get outdoors and meet other people, and all at no cost.
 It doesn’t matter whether you walk, jog, or run.
-Some people bring their dogs, others bring little ones in their buggies, it’s very inclusive!
-You get to meet all sorts of people and I love hearing their stories about why they do parkrun and what the day’s achievement means to them.
+Some people bring their dogs, others bring little ones in their buggies; it’s very inclusive!
+You get to meet all sorts of people and I love hearing their stories about why they do Parkrun and what the day’s achievement means to them.
 I would definitely recommend volunteering as It’s a great way to meet people, try new things and give something back to the community.”

-Emma Buglass, Farmer
+Emma Buglass, Farmer’s Apprentice

 Emma Buglass, Senior Customer Support Advisor at NCFE, volunteers on a farm in Slaley each year to help with lambing.
 She started in 2019 after hearing about ‘ecotherapy’, where being outdoors surrounded by nature can improve your mental health.
 Having rented a cottage on a farm in Northumberland for a night away, Emma asked the farmer if she could help out.
 Her role involves assisting in births, numbering the sheep and their lambs, moving sheep and their lambs from maternity ward to nursery to field, feeding, health checks and field checks.